radius-project/blog/radblog/content/posts/2024/bicep-merge/index.md

 3. Edit the app.bicep file to add Radius and AWS resources.
 4. Run `rad up` to deploy the application.

-Below section details on how to get started with Radius based on your journey with Radius.
+Below section details on how to get started based on your journey with Radius.

 ### Existing users